Does Thai Airways offer services for children traveling alone?

 For children between the ages of 5 to 17 years old traveling alone, Thai Airways offers a service called Unaccompanied Minor service.
 Understanding the potential risks that this fact represents, the THAI policy implies that the minor will be in the company of the airline staff, during all stages of the flight.
 To ensure the child’s comfort and safety, Thai Airways staff will provide assistance on board, at the airport, and during connections.
 The Unaccompanied Minor Service charge is included and clearly stated on the ticket purchased.

 Which are the special conditions for children traveling alone on THAI flights?

 To begin with, parents, or failing that, the guardians of the child should apply for Unaccompanied Minor Service with the airline and complete the “Unaccompanied Minors Form”.

-A special assistance and handling for minors has to be requested.
+Special assistance and handling for minors has to be requested.
 A handling form will need to be completed.
-In order to do so, parents must provide the age of the minor, his/her birthday date, two contact numbers of guardians or parents who can always be reached, one at the departure airport and the other at the destination airport.
-All aspects of information mentioned above are necessary for the airline to provide appropriate assistance and help the unaccompanied minor to feel safe and protected.
+In order to do so, parents must provide the age of the minor, his/her birth date, and two contact numbers of guardians or parents who can always be reached, one at the departure airport and the other at the destination airport.
+All aspects of the information mentioned above are necessary for the airline to provide appropriate assistance and help the unaccompanied minor to feel safe and protected.